 Disk Quotas are limits on how much server space a single user can control.
 Quotas prevent a single user from taking more than his or her share of system resources.
 Disk space is a limited resource and by placing limits on server disk space, we are able to maintain enough server space for all of our system's needs.

 Your disk usage which counts against the quota is calculated by totaling the space used by all files owned by you that are stored on the file server.
 This number should generally be the same as the sum of all the files in your home directory.
-Your quota limit is determined by your status in the Computer Science Department:

 The best way to stay below quota is to delete old files.
 Your account should enable you to complete your coursework for the current semester.
 You can save old coursework to a flash drive, available at the bookstore in various sizes.
 Also be sure to empty your Trash regularly as that counts against your quota until emptied.